The Athletic Club is Kansas City’s home for recreational badminton, with Open Play throughout the week.

 Saturdays: 10:00 AM – 2:00 PM (Half Court); 12:00 PM – 2:00 PM (Full court)

 Sundays: 2:00 PM – 7:00 PM (Full court)

 Additionally, you may call the front desk at 913-383-9060 to reserve a spot to play badminton during open gym time.

 The Athletic Club of Overland Park offers a wide variety of sports from the games you played in grade school like volleyball and basketball, to other less traditional choices like racquetball, handball, squash, table tennis, and badminton.

 Badminton is one of the most popular sports in the world, second only to soccer.
 Badminton in Kansas is also extremely popular.
-In fact badminton in Kansas City plays an important role in history: 48 times larger that in real thing at 18 feet tall and 5,500 pounds, the badminton shuttle the lawn of the Nelson art museum is the largest one in history.
+In fact, badminton in Kansas City plays an important role in history: 48 times larger than the real thing, at 18 feet tall and 5,500 pounds, the badminton shuttle the lawn of the Nelson art museum is the largest one in history.